Netflix/falcor/documentation/jsongraph.md

 ["todos", 0, "name"]
 ~~~

 First we evaluate the "todos" key, which yields an array.
 There are more keys to be evaluated, so we continue.
-Then we evaluate the number "0" key, and it is converted into a string using JavaScript's toString algorithm.
+Then we evaluate the number "0" key, and it is converted into a string using JavaScript's toString method.
 We attempt to look up the value in the array, and we find a reference:

 ~~~js
 // JSON Graph object